Matthews case update - second options exercise

 Latest development

-The legislation to cover this is within ‘The Firefighters’ Pension Scheme (England) (Amendment) Order 2023’ and will come into effect on 1 October 2023.
+The legislation to implement this is within ‘The Firefighters’ Pension Scheme (England) (Amendment) Order 2023’ and will come into effect on 1 October 2023.

 What does this mean?

-A ‘second options exercise’ will now take place to allow eligible retained firefighters to buy pension service as a special member of the FPS 2006.
-This will be backdated to the start date of their employment with their local fire and rescue service.
+The second options exercise, effective from 1 October 2023, allows eligible retained firefighters to buy pensionable service as a special member of the FPS 2006.
+This will be backdated to the start of their employment with their fire and rescue service (not just from July 2000).

 For further information about the second options exercise and what will happen next, please visit the Firefighters’ Pension Scheme member website here, or contact your fire and rescue authority.